Episode 144. Crazy News Stories from 'The Times' Publication

 Mass media as we know it.

-Yeah, you can thank the times for what the shit we have to read these days.
+Yeah, you can thank the Times for what the shit we have to read these days.

-and shove those burning corns into your best pair of foot gloves and let's briskly shuffle ourselves into this experience Alright.
+But at any rate, ladies and gents, velcro up those yoga leggings and shove those burning corns into your best pair of foot gloves and let's briskly shuffle ourselves into this experience.

-Now the Times is great.
+Now, the Times is great.

-The Times is great publication.
+The Times is a great publication.

 The Times.